Datatamer/tamr-client/docs/reference.md

   * [Operations](reference/operation)
   * [Projects](reference/project)

-## Beta
+## BETA

-  Features in this section are in beta and should not be relied on for production workflows.
+  **WARNING**: Do not rely on BETA features in production workflows.

-  **WARN**: Do not expect to receive official support for features below.
+  Tamr will not offer support for BETA features.

   * [Attributes](reference/beta/attributes)
   * [Datasets](reference/beta/datasets)